PeterGillis/twetteer/README.md

 # README
-'Twetteer'; a clone of some features of Twitter using Ruby on Rails.
+'Twetteer' a clone of some features of Twitter using Ruby on Rails.

 Ruby gems used in this build:
 * Better Errors - For better errors